 Harding had golf.
 Carter had fly-fishing.
 Johnson had cars.
 Teddy Roosevelt had hunting.
 George W. Bush had doggy portraiture.

 While every commander-in-chief has exhibited a knack for a particular passion or leisurely pursuit, none quite fit the bill of presidential polymath like Thomas Jefferson.
-A true renaissance man who dabbled in just a little bit of everything — violin-playing, horseback-riding, astrology, linguistics, horticulture, oenophilia, mastodon-hunting — it’s a surprise that Jefferson, the man who penned the Declaration of Independence, had time for anything during his political career.
+A true renaissance man who dabbled in just about everything — violin-playing, horseback-riding, astrology, linguistics, horticulture and oenophilia — it's a surprise that Jefferson, the man who penned the Declaration of Independence, had time for anything during his political career.

 Of his many apolitical avocations, it's architecture for which Jefferson is best known.
 "Architecture is my delight, and putting up, and pulling down, one of my favorite amusement," once proclaimed the founding father responsible for drafting the blueprints of a nascent nation.